briansimiyuj/doctor-appointment-app/README.md

       1. Create a Reschedule Modal component and mount it on the Tab Action Button component if showRescheduleModal state is true
       2. Create a Modal Body component and mount it on the Reschedule Modal component.
 Wrap the Modal Body component with a Modal Provider

+      #### Date Picker Context

+      Date Picker context will be used to manage the state of the date picker (Handle date selection)

+        1. Retrieve newDate, setNewDate from the Reschedule Modal context
+        2. Create a state for current month and initialize it to a new Date object
+        3. Create a state for selected date and initialize it to: if newDate is available, new Date(newDate) else null
+        4. Update the selected date state with newDate object if the newDate changes
+        5. Update newDate state with the selected date if it is available
+        6. Create a function to get days in a month and return an array of days in the month

       #### Date Picker Component

       Date Picker component will be used to select the new date of the appointment, it will have a date picker